Progress report for LNC17-398

-The Southern Research and Outreach (SROC) Winter Camelina Open House was a joint operation with Agricultural Utilization Research Institute (AURI), USDA-ARS, and University of Minnesota (UMN).
+The Southern Research and Outreach (SROC) Winter Camelina Open House was a joint operation with the Agricultural Utilization Research Institute (AURI), USDA-ARS, and University of Minnesota (UMN).
 The main theme for the SROC field day was to announce winter calmeina as a value-added cash cover crop.
 We wanted participants to leave the field day thinking broadly about environmental sustainability, and show that camelina is real, taste great, highly flexible in terms of end-user products, and can address the externalities of a corn/soybean dominated agricultural landscape.
-The field day was step up with an open house format and highlighted each stage of winter camelina life cycle.
-Topic covered: environmental externalities of the corn/soybean production systems, and an overview of winter camelina; pilot scale crushing demonstration, and a discussion on oil quality, quantity and potential end uses; discussion on the protein highway, and how winter camelina is positioned to meet the growing demand for plant-based proteins; lastly a cooking demo replacing either olive or canola oil the meal included: prime rib, roasted vegetables, hummus and pesto, freshly fried corn chips and pita, salad with several dressings, and carrot cake.
+The field day was step up with an open house format and highlighted each stage of the winter camelina life cycle.
+Topic covered: environmental externalities of the corn/soybean production systems, and an overview of winter camelina; pilot-scale crushing demonstration, and a discussion on oil quality, quantity and potential end uses; discussion on the protein highway, and how winter camelina is positioned to meet the growing demand for plant-based proteins; lastly a cooking demo replacing either olive or canola oil the meal included: prime rib, roasted vegetables, hummus and pesto, freshly fried corn chips and pita, salad with several dressings, and carrot cake.
 Participants were surveyed and results are below.

 Questions and Responses:

 - How would you rate your camelina knowledge before today’s event?

 - The event was divided into for sections: General Agronomy, Pilot Scale Crush Plant, and Food Science.
 Respondents were asked of the four sections, which was the most informative?

 - Respondents were asked as a result of the educational programming, how would they rate their knowledge (i.e., knowledge gains post-event)?
 Scale: Not at all knowledgeable = 1; and extremely knowledgable (i.e., expert) = 5.